urbanjost/M_starpac/README.md

  analysis subroutines includes summary statistics describing the input  series;
  the  autocorrelation  function  estimates and their large lag standard errors;
- the chi-squared test statistic for white noise and its significance level; the partial autocorrelation function estimates;  autoregressive model order selec- tion statistics; and parameter estimates for the selected model.
+ the chi-squared test statistic for white noise and its significance level; the partial autocorrelation function estimates;  autoregressive model order selection statistics; and parameter estimates for the selected model.
 In addition, plots are provided of the autocorrelation and partial autocorrelation function estimates.